 In 2014, the Seattle Mariners became the first Major League Baseball team to illuminate the playing field with LED lights.
 The 578 GigaTera fixtures use 800 watts of power each.
 The old technology metal halide lights used 1,000-2,000 watts each.
-LED lights are 20%-30% brighter, using 60% fewer watts, which will reduce power usage at T-Mobile Park by 784,000 kWh each season, saving more than $50,000 in energy costs alone.
+LED lights are 20%-30% brighter, using 60% fewer watts, which reduces power usage at T-Mobile Park by 784,000 kWh each season, saving more than $50,000 in energy costs alone.
 The LED fixtures are also expected to last 30-years, compared with the 2-3 year life span of the old fixtures.

 Zero Waste Stations

 Solar panels at the Mariners Spring Training headquarters at the Peoria Sports Complex in Peoria, Arizona produce 345 kWh of electricity annually, enough for half of all the team's power needs each year.
-In addition, the recently renovated facility received LEED Gold Level certification from the U.S. Green Building Council.
+In addition, the facility received LEED Gold Level certification from the U.S. Green Building Council.
 LEED, which stands for Leadership in Energy and Environmental Design, is a green building certification program that recognizes best-in-class building strategies and practices.
 The project was undertaken as part of the City of Peoria Sustainability Action Plan.

 Captain Plastic & Kid Compost

 The Seattle Mariners are assisted in spreading the word about sustainability by two environmental superheroes-Captain Plastic and Kid Compost.
 Their mission is to help make T-Mobile Park as "green" as possible.
 Together, they urge fans to join the "Green Team" at T-Mobile Park and at home.
 They appear on signage, recycling bins, video features and encourage fans to participate in the ballpark's recycling and composting efforts.